Intelligence Bureau (India): Activities and operations

 Understanding of the shadowy workings of the IB is largely speculative.
-Many times even members' family members are unaware of their whereabouts.
+Many times even bureau members and their family members are unaware of their whereabouts.

 One known task of the IB is to clear licences to amateur radio enthusiasts.

 The IB also passes intelligence between other Indian intelligence agencies and the police.
 The bureau also grants the necessary security clearances to Indian diplomats and judges before they take the oath.
 On rare occasions, IB officers interact with the media during a crisis.
 The IB is also rumoured to intercept and open around 6,000 letters daily.
 It also has an email spying system similar to the FBI's Carnivore system.
 The bureau is authorised to conduct wiretapping without a warrant.

 The IB was initially India's internal and external intelligence agency.
 Due to lapses on the part of the Intelligence Bureau to predict the Sino-Indian War of 1962, and later on, intelligence failure in the Indo-Pakistani war of 1965, it was bifurcated in 1968 and entrusted with the task of internal intelligence only.
 The external intelligence branch was handed to the newly created the Research and Analysis Wing.

 The IB operated a counterintelligence programme to prevent the CIA from gathering information about the preparations and activities related to the Indian nuclear weapons project, before the Pokhran-II nuclear tests.

 The IB had mixed success in counterterrorism.
 It was reported in 2008 that the IB had been successful in busting terror modules.
 It alerted the police before the Hyderabad blasts and gave repeated warnings of a possible attack on Mumbai through the sea before the 2008 Mumbai attacks.
 On the whole, however, the IB came in for some sharp criticism by the media after the relentless wave of terror attacks in 2008.
 The government came close to sacking top intelligence officials soon after the 26/11 attacks, because of serious lapses that led to the 2008 Mumbai attacks.
 Heavy politics, under-funding and a shortage of field agents were the chief problems facing the agency.
 The overall strength of the agency is believed to be around 25,000, with 3500-odd field agents operating in the entire country.
 Of these, many were engaged in political intelligence.

 Since 2014, the IB has undergone many reforms and changes.
 One of the biggest reforms was the cessation of internal political espionage.
 The agency has also boosted its infrastructure and recruited more agents.
 It has been successful in stopping the earlier pattern of frequent terror attacks in India.
 The agency has also been successful in counterintelligence.

-Media portrayal
+In popular culture

-The Intelligence Bureau has been depicted in films such as Bad Aur Badnam (Hindi, 1984), Mukhbiir (Hindi, 2008), Vandae Maatharam (Tamil, 2010), Kahaani (Hindi, 2012), Jism 2 (Hindi, 2012), Iru Mugan (Tamil, 2016), Spyder (Tamil, Telugu, 2017), India's Most Wanted (Hindi, 2019) and IB71.
+The Intelligence Bureau has been depicted in films such as Bad Aur Badnam (Hindi, 1984), Mukhbiir (Hindi, 2008), Vandae Maatharam (Tamil, 2010), Kahaani (Hindi, 2012), Jism 2 (Hindi, 2012), Iru Mugan (Tamil, 2016), Spyder (Tamil, Telugu, 2017), India's Most Wanted (Hindi, 2019), IB71, Dhurandhar (Hindi, 2026) and its sequel Dhurandhar: The Revenge (Hindi, 2026).

 IB also featured in the Sony TV Series Yudh, starring Amitabh Bachchan.